Douglas C-47 Skytrain, 41-7764, at Rinneanna, Clare

 T/Sgt Rudy P LENSER 06994860

 Rudy P Lenser was born on 26 March 1921 to Paul and Margot Lenser in Langfuhr, Danzig, Germany.
-In 1928 the family immigrated to America.
+In 1928 the family immigrated to America and settled down in Oil City, Pennsylvania.

 He married his wife Sally in July 1941.